ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 ### Accounts on Android (Java)

 An Ethereum account on Android is implemented by the `Account` class from the `org.ethereum.geth` package.
-Assuming we already have an instance of a `KeyStore` called `ks` from the previous section, we can easily execute all of the described lifecycle operations with a handful of function calls.
+Assuming an instance of a `KeyStore` called `ks` exists, all of the described lifecycle operations can be executed with a handful of function calls:

 ```java
 // Create a new account with the specified encryption passphrase.